adityajs12321/QueryLog2/README.md

 # QueryLog: AI-Powered Logfile Assistant

-QueryLog is an intelligent log analysis engine that allows users to query structured and unstructured system logs using Natural Language.
-Powered by **Google Gemini 2.5 Flash** and orchestrated using **LangGraph**, the application seamlessly translates human inquiries into executable **PostgreSQL** queries, executing them against parsed log tables (like Active Directory/Windows Event logs), and preserving conversational memory context over REST APIs.
+QueryLog is an intelligent log analysis engine that allows users to query structured and unstructured system logs using Generative AI.
+Powered by **Google Gemini** and orchestrated using **LangGraph**, the application translates natural enquiries into executable **PostgreSQL** queries, executing them against parsed unstructured log tables, and preserving conversational memory context over RESTful APIs.

 ## Key Features